oaktoncsclub/oaktoncsclub.github.io/members/README.md

+# The auto-website-from-issue bot is UNSTABLE, PERIODICALLY OFFLINE, and is STILL MISSING CRITICAL FEATURES.
+Continue at own risk!

 # Oakton Computer Science Club Member Pages
 This is @dgramop's sad attempt to revive the practice of "public home directories"